macmv/bamboo/UPGRADING.md

 At the time of writing, 1.19 is not out yet (just in snapshots), so I'm not going to try to do a major version bump.
 However, once I do upgrade to 1.19, I will update this file to include all the steps that need to be completed.

+EDIT:

+I'm updating to 1.19 now.
+I'm already updated `bamboo-data`.
+The next step is to update `bb_data::VERSIONS`, to have it pull the latest versions.
+This immediately fails, as there is an extra enum variant added to the entity metadata.
+After fixing this, `bb_data` compiles, and I updated the version in `bb_common`.

+After fixing this, the server needed to be updated in two places: the `entity::MetadataType` enum needs to match the one in `bb_data`, and the `entity::Type::is_living` function needed to be updated for the new entities.
+After this, the server compiled.

+The proxy got an invalid packet reader function, called `read_registry_value`.
+I fixed this, along with a few other `read_` functions.

+The next thing was to fix the protocol reader.
+A bunch of things in `bb_proxy` need manual intervention, simply because of the nature of things like join game packets and chunks.

+Long story short, just connect with a vanilla client, and fix all the bugs.